Equilend/1Source-Python/README.md

 #### Endpoints

-This section contains key/value pairs related to the 1Source REST API endpoints for events, parties, agreements, and contracts.
+This section contains key/value pairs related to the 1Source REST API endpoints for events, parties, agreements, and loans.
 These values should not be changed by the user unless otherwise instructed.

 #### Authentication